DevExpress/testcafe/docs/articles/documentation/concepts/browsers.md

 The way to escape special characters depends on the shell you use.
 You also need to escape semicolons from the TestCafe argument parser with an additional backslash.

-The following examples show user agent strings escaped for `bash` and `PowerShell`.
+The following examples show how to escape user agent screens in `bash` and `PowerShell`.

 **bash**

-In `bash`, put a dollar sign before the argument to allow single quotes.
-Escape special characters with a backslash and use a double backslash for semicolons to escape them from the TestCafe argument parser:
+In `bash`, enter a dollar sign before the argument to allow single quotes.
+Escape special characters with a backslash and use a double backslash for semicolons - to escape them from the TestCafe argument parser:

 ```sh
 testcafe $'chrome:emulation:userAgent=\'Mozilla/5.0 (Windows NT 10.0\\; Win64\\; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/70.0.3538.77 Safari/537.36\'' test.js